- The Age of Exploration was a time when more people were exploring. It is also called the Age of Discovery.

 Ferdinand Magellan and Juan Sebastian Elcano

-The first explorer to cross the Pacific Ocean was Ferdinand Magellan, and he was Portuguese.
+The first explorer to cross the Pacific Ocean was Ferdinand Magellan, and he was Portuguese and one of the famous explorers.
 He went to the East Indies with a Spanish expedition.

 Magellan and his ships reached an island in the western Pacific.
 The trip was difficult because of bad weather and a crew with scurvy.
 But Magellan died when he got to the Philippines after getting caught up in a battle between two rival chieftains.